mik90/mtl/README.md

 ### benchmarks that compare against performance of std:: and other libraries
 - [x] cmake setup
 - [ ] add third party libraries for comparison
+    - used for containers
+- [ ] test mtl algorithm against std algorithms to ensure it isn't worse

 ## nn
 A tiny neural net lib based on https://github.com/codeplea/genann because why not
 - [ ] base impl
+    - requires DynArray to work